tarikh03/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

 ## Owner

-The Owner can be assigned as an owner of TDM testing environments.
+An Owner is assigned to a specific TDM testing environment.
 Admins can define one or several Environment Owners for each testing environment.

 Environment Owners can execute the following activities in their environment: